WMed offers financial assistance for its degree programs including the Doctor of Medicine, master's, and dual-degrees.

 - Some students may be selected for a process called "Verification."
 If selected, the student and spouse, if applicable, (and parent, if applicable,) may be asked to submit a federal tax transcript obtained from the IRS, and W2 forms.
 Our office will communicate via the email address on file if additional documentation or information is required as a result.

 Merit-Based and Need-Based Scholarships (for MD degree-seeking students only)

-All students are automatically considered for merit-based awards without being required to submit an application.
-Award notices are sent electronically to students via the email address on file.
+All students are automatically considered for merit-based scholarships without being required to submit an application.
+Financial aid offers are sent electronically to students via the email address on file.

-When completing the FAFSA for need-based aid consideration, the student and parent sections must be completed unless the student:
+For need-based aid consideration, complete the student and parent sections of the FAFSA unless the student:

 - Is 30 years of age or will turn 30 by December 31 of the academic year in which aid is requested.

 - Is a veteran of the armed forces.